 Introduction to American higher education and the concept of a "learning community."
 An integral part of the Freshman Experience, the course assists students' transition into the Liberal Arts program.
-Required for A.A. degree; must be taken in the first term of study in the Liberal Arts program.
-(Credit/no credit.)
+Required for the A.A. degree: must be taken within the first year in the Liberal Arts program (Credit/no credit).